-- Too much template load lower amount or prepare serial dilutions of template. - Too many cycles reduce the cycle number by 3-5. - · Extension time is too long reduce extension time. - Primer design is not optimal review your primers and redesign the primers if needed. - Enzyme concentration is too high decrease the amount of enzyme in final solution by 0.005 U/μl increments (optimal enzyme concentration in final PCR solution is 0.02-0.05 U/μl).
+- Too much template load lower amount or prepare serial dilutions of template. - Too many cycles reduce the cycle number by 3-5. - Extension time is too long reduce extension time. - Primer design is not optimal review your primers and redesign the primers if needed. - Enzyme concentration is too high decrease the amount of enzyme in final solution by 0.005 U/μl increments (optimal polymerase concentration in final PCR solution is 0.02-0.05 U/μl).

-by more than 3 °C. Analyze your primers for self-complementarity and stable secondary structures, presence of secondary structures increases probability of mis-priming and primer-dimers formation.
+temperatures (T_m) 60-70 °C. T_m of the two primers should not differ by more than 3 °C. Analyze your primers for self-complementarity and stable secondary structures, presence of secondary structures increases probability of mis-priming and primer-dimers formation.